BryceedThompson/Social-Network-API/README.md

 # Social-Network-API

 ## Description
-The goal of this project is to byild an API for a social network web app where users can share their thoughts, react to friends’ thoughts, and create a friend list.
+The goal of this project is to build an API for a social network web app where users can share their thoughts, react to friends’ thoughts, and create a friend list.
 It uses  [Express.js](https://www.npmjs.com/package/express) for routing, a MongoDB database, and the [Mongoose](https://www.npmjs.com/package/mongoose) ODM.
 Sadly this app is not deployed so there is a walkthrough video that demonstrates the functionality of the backend server.

 ## Install
 Download the file from my github and install Insomnia!